3DGenomes/TADbit/_sources/tutorial/tutorial_5_parameter_optimization.txt

 .. note::
    The above warning is given when a small matrix is loaded.
-TADBit has a filtering function that is applied to all Hi-C matrices with the aim of removing entire rows with very low counts.
+TADbit has a filtering function that is applied to all Hi-C matrices with the aim of removing entire rows with very low counts.
 Those rows/colums are treated then for modeling as "missing-data" points.
 This flitering function can only be applied for relatively large matrices.

 Optimizing from Experiment